jokalee/dank-selfhosted/README.md

 [c0ffee.net](https://www.c0ffee.net), but you can easily adapt it for your own domain by setting a few variables in `vars.yml`.

+## TLDR

+1. Configure a [secondary DNS provider](https://cp.dnsmadeeasy.com/u/122648) and set them as your nameservers at your registrar.
+Set up reverse DNS for your server.
+2. `./scripts/boostrap_openbsd.sh`
+3. `cp vars-sample.yml vars.yml && vi vars.yml`
+4. `ansible-playbook site.yml`
+5. `./scripts/ds_records.sh` and set DS records at your registrar for DNSSEC.

 ## Assumptions

 - You have a public-facing server (probably a VPS) running OpenBSD, with an IPv4 and IPv6 address.
 I recommend [Vultr](https://www.vultr.com/?ref=6845125).